 Discussion: Resisting Racial and Class Oppression in the US Injustice System

-with attorneys Jeffrey L. Edison, Alice Jennings, Carl Edwards and Elliott Hall
+with attorneys Jeffrey L. Edison, Alice Jennings, and Carl Edwards

 Saturday, February 21, 2015 from 2:00 - 6:00 PM